eddmash/powerorm/docs/source/form/form_api.rst

     var_dump($form->isValid()); // true

 Let's try with some invalid data.
-In this case, subject is blank (an error, because all fields are required by default) and sender is not a valid email address:
+In this case, subject is blank (an error, because all fields are required by default) and email is not a valid email address:

 .. code-block:: php